popskraft/nutcracker/content/industrial-absorbent-pads.md

 # savings section
 savings:
-  title: Save up to $2,750 a year
+  title: Save up to $3,996 a year
   subtitle: Special offer for car dealerships!
   image: /images/carflag.jpg
   imageAlt: Big Savings
   description: >
     We’ve analyzed real-world spill management in automotive service centers.
-For an average mid-sized U.S. auto dealer using 912 pads annually, traditional methods could run about $684/year.
-Switching to our Industrial Absorbent Pads priced at just $39 per case (200 pads) drops your cost to only $195/year for the same volume, delivering a savings of $489.
-For larger operations using up to 5,000 pads/year, traditional costs could reach $3,750, while our pads bring that down to $1,000, unlocking savings up to $2,750 depending on your scale.
+For example, purchasing a pallet of **7,200** pads costs only **$1,404** with our Industrial Absorbent Pads, priced at just **$39** per case (200 pads).
+In contrast, traditional methods can cost around **$5,400** for the same volume—unlocking potential annual savings of **$3,996**.
+Whether you’re a mid-sized U.S. auto dealer or managing a larger operation, these savings can have a significant impact on your bottom line.

 # video section
 video: